rejuvyesh/rejuvyesh.github.io/content/about.md

 ## About Me

-I'm a fifth year CS Ph.D. student at Stanford advised by [Mykel J. Kochenderfer](http://mykel.kochenderfer.com/).
+I received my Ph.D. in Computer Science from Stanford in 2020, advised by [Mykel J. Kochenderfer](http://mykel.kochenderfer.com/).

-I'm interested in applying ideas from deep learning to multi-agent systems.
+My research interests are multi-agent systems, reinforcement learning, and the "Problem Problem".

 ## Elsewhere